2025 Copa LP Chile

-The 2025 Copa LP Chile, also known as LP Open by IND, for sponsorship reasons, is an upcoming professional women's tennis tournament to be played on outdoor clay courts.
-It will be the eighth edition of the tournament which is also part of the 2025 WTA 125 season.
-It will take place at the Hacienda Chicureo Club in Colina, Chile between 17 and 23 November 2025.
+The 2025 Copa LP Chile, also known as LP Open by IND, for sponsorship reasons, was a professional women's tennis tournament played on outdoor clay courts.
+It was the eighth edition of the tournament which was also part of the 2025 WTA 125 season.
+It took place at the Hacienda Chicureo Club in Colina, Chile between 17 and 23 November 2025.